nepbish07al/cros-bisu/README.md

 >sudo add-apt-repository universe

 >lsblk -e7

- -lists out the disks information
+ usuage:lists out the disks information

 **For full disk installation/ installing in the pendrive**